UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_16.md

 ---

 We can filter categorical columns too.
-In this example, I only want cereals from the manufacturer “Q” (For Quaker)
+In this example, I only want cereals from the manufacturer “Q” (For Quaker):

 ``` python
 df[df['mfr'] == 'Q']